yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 -Dexec.args="jini://*/*/mySpace"
 {code}

 Start monitoring the JVM Tenured pool in JConsole and GSC logs.
-After few seconds you will see that the memory thresohold is breached and eviction logic will trigger and clear the old {{Order}} objects from space.
+After few seconds you will see that the memory thresohold is breached and eviction logic will trigger and clear the old `Order` objects from space.
 Once the memory usage reached the eviction stop limit, eviction logic stops.
 You will see that the orders flow into the space constantly and the eviction logic triggers as and when needed making this a self healing application.

 Below is a screenshot of Tenured pool of the JVM, !HeapUsageGraph.png!

 h1.
 Important Considerations

-* Defining a Eviction Start Threshold value that is proportionate to data load rates of the application and gives enough time for eviction logic.
+- Defining a Eviction Start Threshold value that is proportionate to data load rates of the application and gives enough time for eviction logic.
 If eviction is not given enough time, application might reach Write Block Percentage which will result into  Memory Shortage Exceptions making things worse.
 Perform some tests and tune this threshold to fit your needs.

-* When evicting data, evict data in small batches.
+- When evicting data, evict data in small batches.
 Evicting large number of objects using a clear or take operations will sometimes overwhelm the JVM and trigger GC logic and might result application pauses.

-* Don't overdo eviction and evict everything.
+- Don't overdo eviction and evict everything.
 Define a Eviction Stop Threshold value and leave important data in space for faster access.
 Eviction limit can either be count of objects, ratio of number of objects left in space or available memory.
 Example above uses available memory but you could one of the above options.

-* Maintaining Statistics can help in troubleshooting.
+- Maintaining Statistics can help in troubleshooting.
 Example above stores the statistics as part of the Watermark object.

-* Identifying memory usage of a space partition becomes tricky once more than one space partition shares the same GSC.
+- Identifying memory usage of a space partition becomes tricky once more than one space partition shares the same GSC.
 JVM Memory Notification API strategy as described above may not work in those scenarios, you will need to build additional functionality to identify other cluster members and coordinate eviction across cluster members in order to make this work.

 h1.
 External Data Source (EDS) Considerations

 Applications using External Data Source Integration will need some changes to the eviction functionality.
 Because of EDS integration the take/clear will remove the data from the database also which might not be intended.

 In cases where the Space is using [LRU|XAP8:LRU-Cache Policy] mode,
-* Take or clear operation can be triggered using the [TakeModifiers.EVICT_ONLY|XAP8:LRU-Cache Policy#LRU-CachePolicy-ExplicitEvictionofObjectsfromtheSpace] which will remove the data only from space and not from the DB.
+- Take or clear operation can be triggered using the [TakeModifiers.EVICT_ONLY|XAP8:LRU-Cache Policy#LRU-CachePolicy-ExplicitEvictionofObjectsfromtheSpace] which will remove the data only from space and not from the DB.

 In [ALL_IN_CACHE|XAP8:ALL IN CACHE-Cache Policy] mode,
-* Take or clear operations will remove the data from space and database (in read-write mode), you should use ** Lease expiration option to remove the entries from the space and free up memory.
+- Take or clear operations will remove the data from space and database (in read-write mode), you should use
+    - Lease expiration option to remove the entries from the space and free up memory.
 When you restart the cluster, expired data will get loaded again and fill up the entire cluster.
 In order to avaoid this you have to propogate the lease information into the DB (using the [@SpaceLease|XAP8:POJO Metadata] property). \\Objects which are cleared from the space using Lease expiration are not loaded automatically when someone queries for them, you will need to build custom functionality to retrieve this data.
-** Custom EDS mechanism that intercepts the eviction requests and stops propogating them into DB.
+    - Custom EDS mechanism that intercepts the eviction requests and stops propogating them into DB.